How To Survive A Painful Let-Down

 - Your baby is swallowing air with her feedings (this can cause her to spit up).

-- You’re producing more milk than your baby needs (which means that she’s drinking too much) and having trouble transferring enough milk from one side to the other (this can lead to engorgement).
+- You’re producing more milk than your baby needs (which means she’s drinking too much) and having trouble transferring enough milk from one side to the other (this can lead to engorgement).

 Certain things that can cause painful let-down